Lectures on LHC Physics: LHC phenomenology

 Naively, we would not assume that systematic errors follow a Gaussian distribution, but experimentally we determine efficiencies and scaling factors largely from well understood background processes.
-Such counting experiments in background channels like $Z \to$~leptons do behave Gaussian.
+Such counting experiments in background channels like $Z \to$~leptons and their extracted parameters also follow a Gaussian distribution.
 The only caveat is the shape of far-away tails, which often turn out to be higher than the exponentially suppressed Gaussian tails.

-Systematic errors which do not follow a Gaussian distribution we quantify in terms of $n_\sigma = N_\text{sig}/N_\text{back}$ which means they do not improve with increasing luminosity .
-Again, five standard deviations are required to claim a discovery, and once we are systematics dominated waiting for more data does not help.

-The third source of errors are \underline{theoretical errors} .
-They are hardest to model because they are often dominated by higher-order QCD effects in fixed order perturbation theory.
+Systematic errors which do not follow a Gaussian distribution can scale like $S/B$, which means they do not improve with increasing luminosity .
+Again, five standard deviations are required to claim a discovery, and once we are systematics dominated waiting for more data does not help. \item The third source of errors are \underline{theoretical errors} .
+They are hardest to model because they are often dominated by higher--order QCD effects in fixed order perturbation theory.
 From Section~\ref{sec:qcd} we know that higher order corrections for example to LHC production rates do not follow a naive power counting in $\alpha_s$ but are enhanced by large logarithms.
 If we can compute or reliably estimate some higher order terms in the perturbative QCD series we call this a prediction.
 In other words, once we consider a statement about perturbative QCD a statement about its uncertainty we are probably only giving a wild guess.

 To model theoretical uncertainties it is crucial to realize that higher order effects are not any more likely to give a $K$ factor of 1.0 than 0.9 or 1.1.
 In other words, likelihood distributions accounting for theoretical errors do not have a peak and are definitely not Gaussian.
+Strictly speaking, all we know is a range of theoretically acceptable values.
 There is a good reason to choose the Gaussian short cut, which is that folding three Gaussian shapes for statistical, systematic and theoretical errors gives us a Gaussian distribution altogether, which makes things numerically much easier.
 But this approach assumes that we know much more about QCD than we actually do which means it is not conservative at all.